 The 2.1 channel soundbar comes with a wireless subwoofer which receives 140 watts from the total 300 watts of the soundbar to provide you with an immersive audio experience.

 Moreover, the soundbar uses a unique Surround Sound Expansion technology which further enhances the depth of the audio.

-It also features an HDMI input, which a lot of users complain about due to its tight recess.
+It also features an HDMI input or Aux Input.
 It also has built-in Bluetooth which you can use to wirelessly stream audio from your smartphone, tablets, etc.